 - 3.8 A key policy in the Worthing Core Strategy encourages the most efficient use of land which will usually mean, where appropriate, developing at densities above those of the surrounding areas.
 The optimum density of a site should be achieved through a design led approach to determine the capacity of a site. - 3.9 The expectation is that residential development of a family housing scheme should achieve minimum densities of 35dph whilst flats, mixed residential developments in or close to town centres or near public transport hubs should be achieving densities far in excess of this.
 Where developments do not demonstrably optimise the housing density of a site then permission is refused.
 Unlike some, more rural, authority areas this is not a common issue in Worthing as the nature and character of the borough means that the vast majority of proposals for development seek to maximise development.
-Despite this, further work is currently being undertaken to inform density policies to be included in the emerging Local Plan.
-This work will assess whether there are any mechanisms that could be used to further increase residential densities whilst at the same time ensuring that the characteristics valued in the surrounding area are maintained / enhanced and that a high standard of living accommodation is provided.
+Further work undertaken to inform density policies in the SDWLP has confirmed that the approach set out in the policies i.e. to push densities higher more particularly in the most appropriate locations, such as, town centres and transport hubs whilst at the same time ensuring that the characteristics valued in the surrounding area are maintained / enhanced and that a high standard of living accommodation is provided.